Members whose primary funding is from the CTCP are marked with an asterisk.

 Office: 401 Lauritsen

 I'm interested in a broad spectrum of questions in theoretical physics, including cosmology, field theory, gravitation, quantum mechanics, and statistical mechanics.
-I've worked on models of dark energy, violations of Lorentz invariance, dark forces, black hole entropy, alternative theories of gravity, CMB anisotropies, topological defects, cosmological magnetic fields, 2D quantum gravity, dynamics of extra dimensions, inflationary cosmology, causality violation, approaches to the multiverse, foundations of quantum mechanics, and the arrow of time.
+I've worked on models of dark energy, violations of Lorentz invariance, dark forces, black hole entropy, alternative theories of gravity, CMB anisotropies, topological defects, cosmological magnetic fields, 2D quantum gravity, dynamics of extra dimensions, inflationary cosmology, causality violation, approaches to the multiverse, foundations of quantum mechanics, the evolution of complexity, and the arrow of time.

 Assistant Professor of Physics

 Office: 432 Lauritsen

 I am a theoretical physicist interested in particle physics and cosmology, with research interests in inflation, baryogenesis, and especially dark matter.
 My central focus is on the structure of these theories and their consequences for experiments like dark matter direct detection, cosmic ray physics, CMB, and particle colliders.
 I have explored a spectrum of dark matter topics, including supersymmetric models, dark sectors, non-thermal mechanisms, and asymmetric dark matter.